 - Alfonso Gonzalez has blogged extensively about his classroom experience with gamification.

 I tend to go very low tech when it comes to implementing gamification in my classroom.
 I generally create my badges in one of my Office tools and require students to either vote on badges or write to explain/defend badge awards but there are lots of automated systems out there for creating and awarding badges.
 Some are built into blogs and social media (Edmodo for example) and some are stand-alone (Credly for example).
 I often involve my students in the design of the badges and criteria as well as awarding those badges, but it can make for a messy start.

-What are the perils and potentials of this type of assessment/evaluation?
-Could/Would you use this in your classroom?
+What are the perils and potentials of gamification as assessment/evaluation?
+Could/Would you use gamification in your classroom?
 Are you interested in the ways that gamification could change your classroom dynamics?